kensanata/ggg/README.md

-If you're like me, however, then you're not going to key signing parties and most of your friends don't sign keys, and you don't trust yourself to actually verify official looking documents presented to you by strangers, so it all falls appart.
+If you're like me, however, then you're not going to key signing parties and most of your friends don't sign keys, and you don't trust yourself to actually verify official looking documents presented to you by strangers, so it all falls apart.
 Enter [Keybase](https://keybase.io/).

 If I know you via some social media such as Facebook or Twitter, and I